Skip to main content

 However, the myth that I might get more sales of maps around Christmas time has been busted - with the amount of sales not being enough to consider that route to be gainful in a financial way, it really does mark the end of the quest to host a fantasy mapping stall at a craft fair.

 As far as 2025 is concerned, I still believe that there are many opportunities out there for me on the horizon.
 First and foremost, I am currently in the process of applying for a job as an archive assistant at the Hold, a role that aligns well with my fantasy mapping aspirations, and is a role that I am hoping to get an interview for.
-And I am also thinking of exploring other possibilities around becoming a freelancer in the social media marketing sphere - that means building a portfolio by looking into relevant volunteering opportunities in that area, pitching to local magazines, and even looking to tap in to some of Amy's connections from the June 2024 bootcamp and hoping that they may have something that they could use my expertise in.
+And I am also thinking of exploring other possibilities around becoming a freelancer in the social media marketing sphere - that means building a portfolio by looking into relevant volunteering opportunities in that area, pitching to local magazines, and even looking to tap in to some of the connections that I had established from the June 2024 bootcamp and hoping that they may have something that they could use my expertise in.

 With that, I am off to enjoy the few days' break that I have before returning to normal fantasy map business, and figuring out what else will I do with my life.